-Drake Bell’s Ex-Girlfriend Melissa Lingafelt Accuses Him of Abuse In TikTok Video
+Drake Bell’s Ex-Girlfriend Melissa Lingafelt Accuses Him Of Abuse In TikTok Video

 — Jimi (@JimiOno) August 13, 2020

-The television star and musician has denied the claims against him reported People Magazine.
+The television star and musician has denied the claims against him, reported People Magazine.

 “I never abused my ex-girlfriend or did so many of the other things Melissa falsely claimed on her TikTok video,” said Drake regarding the accusations made against him.